inoxlang/inox/internal/globals/fs_ns/README.md

 # Filesystem Namespace

-This package implements the methods of the ``fs`` namespace, it is available by default in the global scope.
+This package implements the functions provided by the ``fs`` namespace (available by default in the global scope).
 - [make.go](./make.go)
     - ``mkdir``
     - ``mkfile``